-The Museum of Modern Love is Heather Rose’s seventh novel.
-Her novels span adult literary fiction, children’s literature, fantasy/sci-fi and crime.
-Heather’s previous novels are White Heart (1999), The Butterfly Man (2005) and The River Wife (2009).
-Heather also writes the acclaimed Tuesday McGillycuddy series for children (written under the pen-name of Angelica Banks with fellow-author Danielle Wood and published internationally).
-The series is Finding Serendipity (2013) A Week Without Tuesday (2015) and Blueberry Pancakes Forever (2016).
-Heather won the Davitt Award in 2006 and her work has been shortlisted for the Nita B Kibble Award and the Aurealis Awards, and longlisted for the IMPAC Awards.
-She is also a recipient of the international Eleanor Dark Fellowship.
+The Museum of Modern Love is Heather Rose’s seventh book.
+Her work spans adult literary fiction, children’s literature, fantasy/sci-fi and crime.
+Her previous novels include White Heart (1999), The Butterfly Man (2005) and The River Wife (2009).
+She is co-author (with Danielle Wood) of the acclaimed Tuesday McGillycuddy series for children (written under the pen-name Angelica Banks and published internationally).

 Heather won the Davitt Award in 2006, and her work has been shortlisted for the Nita B. Kibble Award and the Aurealis Awards, and longlisted for the IMPAC Award.
 She was a recipient of Varuna’s Eleanor Dark Fellowship and was the inaugural Writer in Residence at the Museum of Old and New Art (MoNA) in Hobart from 2012 to 2013 where she did much of the research for The Museum of Modern Love.
 Heather is currently studying Fine Arts at UTAS.